nf-core/airrflow/docs/usage.md

 ### Input files

 Use this to specify the location of your input files.
 Three input files are required for running the pipeline: a metadata sheet, the a fasta file containing the primer sequences for the C-region genes (cprimers) and a fasta file containing the primer sequences for the V-region genes (vprimers).
-This pipeline was originally designed for a special MiSEQ sequencing read setup requiring 3 fastq files: R1 (250bp), R2 (250bp), and I1 (14bp).
+This pipeline was originally designed for a special MiSEQ sequencing read setup requiring 3 fastq files: R1, R2, and I1.

 * R1: C-Primer + V(D)J
 * R2: V-Primer + V(D)J
-* I1: Illumina Index (6bp) + UMI (8bp)
+* I1: Illumina Index + UMI

-The pipeline has been expanded to be able to process data where the UMI and index files are incorporated into the R1 read fastq files (see section `--index_file`)
+The pipeline has been expanded to be able to process data where the UMI and index files are incorporated into the R1 read fastq files (see section `UMI handling`)

 #### `--metadata`